mateuszniechwiej/Ms-1-LP/README.md

 Also on desktop view visitor will find on the right side of the navigation bar a location icon.
 After clicking on that link google maps with all three locations will be opened in a new tab.
 (This option will be available on all Pages)
 >5.
 I want to know what facilities are available in each location (like parking, seat in/out, "is coffee/drinks available and other deserts?", "can I pay with a card?").

-A visitor will be able to find about the facilities on **Locations** page.
+A visitor will be able to find about the facilities on the **Locations** page.
 >6.
 I want to view the current company "Menu".

 On all devices in the navigations bar visitor will find a link to **_MENU_** opening in a new tab in a pdf file.